zekroTJA/spigot-autobuild/README.md

 Backups can be created automatically before a server start.
 For this, a Docker secret must be stored in /run/secrets/rcloneconfig.
 rclone is used.
-The target is `minecraft:/`
+The default target is `minecraft:/`
-Rclone offers a number of very different destinations.
+Rclone offers a number of very [different destinations](https://rclone.org/overview/).
 In this example, an S3 endpoint with a specific subdirectory is used.

 Example config: